Living Room Winter Decor Decorating Ideas

 I read in an article that you should pick one extra color besides white in your winter decor.
 The exception was no red since we just had our fill of that color during the holidays.

-As my extra color and as a natural element for my winter decor decorating, I chose green.
 Both real and faux greenery gives a little pop of soft color to winter decor.
 The shades of soft greens give just enough contrast with the whites, creams and browns, but don’t jump out at you.

 I did mix faux greenery with real.
 I had several pieces of greenery (not garland) that I did not use during the holidays.
-Throughout the living room, I mixed the 2 together to get the fullness I needed.
+Throughout the living room, I mixed the two together to get the fullness I needed.

 On the mantle, I mixed some greenery that I did not use from Christmas with real eucalyptus, tied with more of the natural ribbon.

-winter decor mantel
+winter greenery on white mantel

 This faux wreath was a lucky find a few years ago.
 I have used it every year because it looks so real.
-This year it had a big pink bow and Christmas elves on it.

 Mantel Winter Decor